-Shake off the spookiness of Halloween horror and honor the lives of the departed this Dia de los Muertos (an annual celebration that originated in Mexico and commemorates the dead with lively festivities) with the neighborhood-wide Day of the Dead celebration in Mexicantown, the week of Oct.
-26, 2015 – though prominent days are Nov.
-1-2.
+Shake off the spookiness of Halloween horror and honor the lives of the departed this Dia de los Muertos (an annual celebration that originated in Mexico and commemorates the dead with lively festivities) with the neighborhood-wide Day of the Dead celebration in Mexicantown, which includes displays and activities on select days in October – though prominent days are Nov.
+1-2, 2016.
 Admire the ofrendas on display and indulge in the favorite eats and beverages of the deceased.

 “The focus of the holiday is to gather together family and friends to remember and pray for those who have passed away,” reads a SDBA press release.
 “The celebration occurs in the first days of November of each year, and coincides with the Catholic Holidays of All Saints’ Day and All Souls’ Day.
 Traditions include building private altars, or ofrendas, honoring the deceased, using sugar skulls, marigolds, and the favorite foods and beverages of the departed – and visiting the graves of the loved ones with these as gifts.”

-Get the whole family out to Mexicantown to honor those who have passed with this tradition.
+Get the whole family out to Mexicantown for the 2016 Day of the Dead celebration to honor those who have passed with this tradition.